Semiclassical analysis of Dirac fields on curved spacetime: WKB approximation

 where $S$ is a real scalar function, $\psi$ is a complex amplitude spinor, and Planck's constant $\hbar$ represents a small expansion parameter.
 Note that we are allowing the amplitude $\psi$ to depend on $\nabla_\mu S$.
 This is justified by the mathematical formulation of the WKB approximation \citep{MR1806388,Emmrich1996}, where $\nabla_\mu S$ determines a Lagrangian submanifold $x \mapsto (x, \nabla_\mu S(x)) \in T^*M$, and the amplitude $\psi$ is defined on this Lagrangian submanifold.

-The main assumption behind this approximation is that the lengthscales of variation of the background spacetime and background electromagnetic field are much larger than the typical lengthscale of our wave packets, taken to be proportional to $\hbar$.
+The main assumption behind this approximation is that the length scales of variation of the background spacetime and background electromagnetic field are much larger than the typical length scale of our wave packets, taken to be proportional to $\hbar$.

 The semiclassical analysis of the Dirac equation is usually performed by inserting the WKB ansatz \eqref{eq:WKB_Dirac} into the Dirac equation \eqref{eq:Dirac_eq} and analyzing the results order-by-order in $\hbar$ \citep{Rubinow-Keller,audretsch,rudiger,Stone2015(2)}.
 However, we find it more convenient to perform the semiclassical analysis at the level of the action \eqref{eq:Dirac_action}.
 The advantages of this variational approach are extensively discussed in Ref.~\citep{tracy2014}.